Skip to content

 CLI, Python API, Jupyter notebooks — pick the interface that fits your workflow.

-HLM models are training at scale.
-For early access, custom training on proprietary data, or pilot projects — get in touch.
+Demo checkpoints are available for language, vision, audio, and edge tiers.
+For early access, custom training, or pilot projects in high-stakes workflows — get in touch.

 We're also open to research collaborations with universities and institutions working on energy-based models, associative memory, interpretability, or multimodal architectures.
 If you're exploring related directions, we'd like to hear from you.